sscdotopen/recoreco/README.md

 ## Programmatic Usage

 **recoreco** can also be included as a library in your rust program.
-We provide a [basic example](src/usage_tests.rs) on how to do this and are actively working on improved documentation for this use case.
+We provide a [basic example](src/usage_tests.rs) on how to do this.
+Be sure to checkout the [documentation](https://docs.rs/recoreco/0.1.6/recoreco/) for further details.